June 20, 2024

 Dataquest

-Here at Dataquest, we offer career-specific certifications in Python for aspiring data analysts, data scientists, and data engineers.
+Here at Dataquest, we offer data career-specific certifications in Python for aspiring data analysts, data scientists, and data engineers.

 Unlike other Python certification training programs, these focus specifically on working with data in Python — they aren’t designed for aspiring Python software engineers or game developers.